 I mean; it is easy to spray the oil than broadcasting the cake.
 Therefore, the Neem oil pesticide is widely used in organic farms.

 The oil cannot be sprayed alone; it needs a solvent to dissolve in it before application.
 You can think of water but it cannot be used here.
 This is because oil does not dissolve in water.

-Instead of using water, we will use a solution of black soap as part of Neem oil spray recipe.
+Instead of using water, we will use liquid soap or solution of black soap as part of Neem oil spray recipe.
 Black soap is naturally organic and a proven repellant; hence, neem oil pesticide formulation consists of just the neem oil and black soap.

 - Measure 1 ml of the Neem oil in the knapsack sprayer